Ak0p/infra/README.md

 It uses Docker compose to create the containers for the services which are to be hosted on the machine.

-The target device is a laptop running Fedora Server.
+The target OS is RHEL/Fedora based.

 ## Structure